| (one synonym: Miresa fumifera Swinhoe, 1890) LIMACODIDAE, ZYGAENOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

 The eggs are translucent and flat.
 They are laid singly or in small groups on a foodplant.

-The species occurs across south-east Asia, including:
+The species has been found across south-east Asia, including:

 and in Australia in: